dietmarja/LLM-Elements/vector_db/readme_pinecone_01.md

 <h1 align="center">Pinecone Vector Database </h1>

 Vector databases are important building blocks for setting up large language models.

+Vector databases are different from traditional relational databases designed to store tabular data.
+They also differ from modern NoSQL databases such as MongoDB, which store data as JSON.
+This is because vector databases are specifically built to store and retrieve a single type of data: vector embeddings.

-Next we are looking into the vector database Pinecone to get a practical understanding how a vector database carries tasks like semantic search or work as a long term memory for large language models.
+Next we are looking into the vector database _Pinecone_ currently the most popular vector database.
+We make use of a free plan installation of Pinecone to get a practical understanding how a vector database carries tasks like semantic search or work as a long term memory for large language models.

-##

 ## Semantic Search